 Just discovered (thanks to Jim Moore’s Vaudevisual site) this documentary about American theatre clowning from the American Theatre Wing.
-Features Slava Polunin, David Shiner, Joel Jeske, and Brent McBeth talking about the clown, what works, what doesn’t and the work of being a theatrical clown.
+It Features Slava Polunin, David Shiner, Joel Jeske, and Brent McBeth talking about the clown, what works, what doesn’t and the work of being a theatrical clown.

 So what’s great about this video?
 Well, clearly, one of the things I love is picking the brains of these four guys.
 They are smart and successful and pretty articulate.
 They talk about stuff that they are passionate about and that I am passionate about, and they articulate a lot of good things.

 I also like very much that this documentary (although full of history and information) is not filled with historians and “experts” It’s speaking to practitioners by practitioners, and that is really great.
 The video itself is very professional- it’s part of the Working In the Theatre series, in which American Theatre Wing has created a number of documentaries about being an American theatre worker.